Levine Lab

 Research Overview

-My laboratory studies synaptic modulation in the hippocampus and cortex of the mammalian brain.
-Our recent work has focused on the physiologic roles of endogenous cannabinoids and nerve growth factors in various forms of synaptic plasticity that are important for learning and memory.
-These systems are currently major targets for the development of novel therapeutics for neurologic and neurodegenerative disease.
+Another area of interest focuses on the physiologic roles of endogenous cannabinoids and nerve growth factors in synaptic plasticity and synaptic modulation in the hippocampus and cortex.
+These systems are currently major targets for developing novel therapeutics for neurologic and neurodegenerative diseases.

 We are part of the Department of Neuroscience and the Graduate Program in Neuroscience at the University of Connecticut School of Medicine.
 We are also part of the Connecticut Institute for the Brain and Cognitive Sciences.